vitalie/dotvim/bundle/vim-lastplace/README.md

 * Opens folds if the last edit position is inside a fold.
 * Works properly with new file templates and scripts that jump to a specific line in them.

 ## Installation
-Thanks to [David Rabel](https://github.com/NoreSoft)'s hard work, you can install vim-lastplace from debian-testing:

-    apt-get install vim-lastplace

-You can also use [pathogen.vim](https://github.com/tpope/vim-pathogen) or other plugin managers to install and use vim-lastplace.
+You can use [pathogen.vim](https://github.com/tpope/vim-pathogen) or other plugin managers to install and use vim-lastplace.

     cd ~/.vim/bundle
     git clone git://github.com/farmergreg/vim-lastplace.git

+Depending on which Vim package you're using, Vim may be preconfigured with last-edit-position logic that doesn't work quite as well as vim-lastplace.
+If so, you may want to disable that in favor of vim-lastplace.
+For example, for Vim as packaged with Git for Windows, you can edit `C:\Program Files\Git\etc\vimrc` and comment out the "Remember positions in files" `autocmd BufReadPost *` block.

 ## Configuration
 You can configure what file types to ignore by setting